Nathan Myrick

-Nathan Myrick (July 7, 1822 in Westport, New York – June 4, 1903 in St. Paul, Minnesota) was a fur trader who founded La Crosse, Wisconsin in 1841.
+Nathan Myrick (July 7, 1822 – June 4, 1903) was a fur trader who founded La Crosse, Wisconsin in 1841.
 Myrick was in the fur trade in Prairie du Chien, Wisconsin before traveling north to establish a fur trading post in what is now La Crosse.
 In 1849, he moved to St. Paul, Minnesota to establish more fur trading posts.
-He was a brother of Andrew Myrick.
+He was a brother of Andrew Myrick, who was killed on the first day at the Attack at the Lower Sioux Agency.